cldeba/XamarinNavigation/README.md

 Per default, activation is handled via reflection.

-If you prefere to use a **Unity container** you can use the XamarinNavigation.Unity package:
+If you prefer to use a **Unity container** you can use the XamarinNavigation.Unity package in order to let Unity handle activation and dependency injection:

 ```
 using XamarinNavigation;